Tyler-Oliveira/Xallet/README.md

 - Crypto
 - Online trading

-Xallet brings them together around **𝕏**.
+𝕏ALLET brings them together around **𝕏**.

 The vision:

 > **If you can post it, message it, or discover it on 𝕏 — you should be able to transact around it.**

-Xallet is designed as the financial layer for an X-native internet.
+𝕏ALLET is designed as the financial layer for an X-native internet.

 ---